Miettine/stories-and-tales/battle-of-minds.md

 _by Lauri Johannes Miettinen in 2021, slightly edited in 2025_

-No Artificial Intelligence language models were used during the creation of this novel.
+No Artificial Intelligence language models were used at any point during the creation of this novel.
 This story is inspired by traditional Tibetan stories.
 All characters and events depicted are fictional.

 ---